History of Karabakh (part 2)

 Shushi destroyed

-In March 1920, after fierce fighting the Turkish forces invaded Shushi.
-Some 10,000 Armenians were killed and the city was burned to the ground.
-The arriving of the Armenian forces rescued the rest of population from the total annihilation.
+In March 1920, after brutal fighting, Turkish–Azerbaijani forces invaded Shushi.
+Approximately 10,000 Armenians were massacred, and the city was burned to the ground.
+The arrival of Armenian forces saved the remaining population from complete annihilation.

 Bolsheviks in Armenia